-Romancing The Smoke is John Aaron's blog about his lifelong battle to quit smoking (which he did six years ago) and the stories, history and news in the absurd world of Tobacco and Nicotine.
+Romancing The Smoke is John Aaron's blog about his lifelong battle to quit smoking (which he did more than seven years ago) and the stories, history and news in the absurd world of Tobacco and Nicotine.
 Author of Romancing The Smoke: Reflections of a Nicotine Addict, John illustrated writer Sean Daly's memoir and is working on this second book, Aaron's Book of Contemporary Demons.
 Romancing The Smoke can be found on Amazon.

 This article by Danae King follows up the decision by the Baltimore City Council to ban smoking near playgrounds, ball fields and swimming pools.
 The ban at the zoo takes effect July 1.
 Baltimore Sun: Maryland Zoo bans smoking